 Don’t keep reinventing the wheel.
 Once you develop a filtered search that you believe will consistently produce quality leads, simply save that search from receiving periodic emails for those who have newly met your criteria.

-You will be able to run or edit these saved searches at any time.
+You will be able to run or edit these saved searches at any time, becoming a LinkedIn expert.

 One of LinkedIn’s best premium filters is the “Leads with Shared Experiences/ Commonalities.”
 You’ll be able to more easily find leads who have areas of professional overlap like you.